szelingtan/tp/docs/UserGuide.md

 ### Removing medication from a patient : `unprescribe`

-Removes specific or all medication from an existing patient in the patient contact book.
+Removes specific medication(s) or all medications from an existing patient in the patient contact book.

 **Format:** `unprescribe INDEX m/MEDICINE_NAME [m/MORE_MEDICINE_NAMES]…​` or `unprescribe INDEX m/all`